Emery confirms Neymar's PSG return

 The world's most expensive player has been sidelined since suffering a broken metatarsal during a 3-0 Ligue 1 win over Marseille at the end of February.

-His race to be at peak fitness in time for Brazil's World Cup campaign in Russia has remained a source of intrigue and Neymar told reporters last month he was eyeing a return to training on 18 May (AEST) – two days before PSG's final game of a triumphant Ligue 1 campaign against Caen.
+His race to be at peak fitness in time for Brazil's World Cup campaign in Russia has remained a source of intrigue and Neymar told reporters last month he was eyeing a return to training on May 17 – two days before PSG's final game of their triumphant Ligue 1 campaign against Caen.

 Neymar has scored 28 goals in 30 competitive appearances for PSG since arriving for €222million from Barcelona.